surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 #### Do I Even Need a Database?

-If you're not familiar with Ecto you might think that it's specifically meant to handle databases, and if we wanted to make our other forms changeset-backed, we would need to create schemas, changesets, and database tables for the data to live in.
-But that's not the case!
+If you're not familiar with Ecto you might think that it's specifically meant to handle databases, and if we wanted to make our other forms changeset-backed, we would need to create schemas, changesets, and database tables for the data to live in - but that's not the case!

 Ecto supports [embedded schemas](https://hexdocs.pm/ecto/embedded-schemas.html), which means you aren't obligated to use Ecto with a database.
 Instead, your data can live in memory so you can get all of the validation and casting benefits of the changeset, without needing to insert that data into a database.
 You can use Ecto as purely a data validation layer.
 This means all you need is a schema and a changeset to power your forms.

 #### Creating a Changeset-Backed Form

 So we have our order schema, and we have a changeset function that can create a changeset to validate and cast our form inputs.
-But how do we use this in our LiveView?
-Rendering a form is simple, we can take the result of our changeset and pass it to the form component in the HEEx:
+How do we use this in our LiveView?
+Phoenix makes rendering a form easy, we can take the result of our changeset and pass it to the form component in the HEEx:

 {% highlight elixir %}
 # order_live.ex